Barbara Rae-Venter: Additional cases

 As one of the first public faces of genetic genealogy in law enforcement in the United States, Rae-Venter has been asked to consult on additional cases, and also to comment on the ethics of using shared community data for law enforcement purposes.
 She has also been one of the most sought after voices when ethical questions arise about the use of shared genetic data by law enforcement.
 At the conclusion of the Golden State Killer case, Rae-Venter discussed future cases that she was working on, including the "Boy in the Box" case in Pennsylvania.

 In 2019, Rae-Venter helped identify Bobby Whitt, a boy who had been found in Mebane, North Carolina in 1998.
 Based on the DNA profile of the child, she determined that the child was likely of mixed Asian and white descent.
 Searches of online databases identified a possible relative, who could identify the child.
 Whitt's family had assumed he had returned to South Korea with his mother.
 This discovery also resulted in the identification of his mother's remains.
 A suspect, who was already incarcerated on other charges was identified.

 Personal life

-In the late 1960s, while in Sydney, Australia, she met J. Craig Venter, a US Navy sailor on leave from the Vietnam War.
+In the late 1960s, while in Sydney, Australia, Rae-Venter met J. Craig Venter, a US Navy sailor on leave from the Vietnam War.
 They reunited while she was on a three-month hiking tour of Europe, and they were married in Geneva in 1968.
 They separated in 1980, and have one child.
 She married Joseph Elmer Huff III on September 21, 1981, divorcing in April 1983.
-Later in her career, Venter became involved in the Human Genome Project, sequencing the first copy of the human genome.
+Later in her career, Rae-Venter became involved in the Human Genome Project, sequencing the first copy of the human genome.
 In the course of her research into her own family tree, Rae-Venter identified a great uncle who worked as a police officer in London during the time Jack the Ripper was active.